mag2323/alx-system_engineering-devops/0x00-shell_basics/README.md

 	with user and group IDs displayed numerically
 	And hidden files (starting with .)
 Create a script that creates a directory named my first directory in the /tmp/ directory.
+Move the file betty from /tmp/ to /tmp/my first directory